GKnirps/stublog-static/content/blogposts/2023-09-14T20:14__ugly_plot_competition.md

 > This is the most useless plot I have ever seen.

-Mangels Gewinner wurde eine Zweite Runde ausgerufen.
+Mangels Gewinner wurde eine zweite Runde ausgerufen.

 ### Fazit